This post may contain affiliate links. Please read our disclosure policy.

 Perfect Buttercream Frosting – This is my version of an Italian buttercream.
 It, too, is silky smooth and is a dream for decorating because it holds it’s shape.
 The recipe is a little tricky, but I include a video in the post that will help you make it.

 Brown Butter Vanilla Bean Frosting – Okay, okay.
 I said the mascarpone frosting was my favorite, but this one is a close second.
-If you know my blog, you know I love brown butter anything, from desserts to savory dishes, and using brown butter in your frosting takes it to a whole new level.
+If you know my blog, you know I love brown butter anything, from desserts like brown butter brownies to savory dishes like butternut squash ravioli, and using brown butter in your frosting takes it to a whole new level.
 This would absolutely compliment the delicate lemon cupcakes!

 Blueberry Cream Cheese Frosting – Everyone knows how to make cream cheese frosting, but have you ever incorporated crushed freeze dried blueberries?
 This is a fantastic recipe because they don’t have to be in season and it’s really easy to make.
-What pairs better with lemon than blueberries?
+What pairs better with lemon than blueberries (as evident by my lemon blueberry buttermilk pancakes)?

 How to make lemon cupcakes using real lemon